developedbyed/rock-paper-scissor/README.md

 # Rock-Paper-Scissor

-### How to Use
+Simple Rock-Paper-Scissor Game

+## Getting Started

-download the zip folder or clone the repository then open the index.html and play rock-paper and scissor.
+Download the zip or clone the repository and start using it

+### Prerequisites

+just a browzer

+### Installing

+Not Required

+## Acknowledgments

+* Hat tip to anyone whose code was used
+* Inspiration
+* etc